esthor/react-native-swipeable-list/README.md

 ## Usage

+1. Install the package in your project:

+`npm install react-native-swipeable-flatlist`

+or

+`yarn add react-native-swipeable-flatlist`

+2. Import the component into your component:

 `import SwipeableFlatList from 'react-native-swipeable-list';`

-Pass it a data array.
+3. Pass it a data array.
 It inherits FlatListProps from the standard `FlatList` component from react-native.

 It can be passed other props: